European Union Monitoring Mission in Georgia: Mandate

 The Mission's mandate consists of stabilisation, normalisation and confidence building, as well as reporting to the EU in order to inform European policy-making and thus contribute to the future EU engagement in the region.
 Originally authorised for 12 months, the mandate has since been extended five times and is currently effective until 14 December 2018.
 EUMM is mandated to cover the whole territory of Georgia, within the country's internationally recognised borders, but the de facto authorities in Abkhazia and South Ossetia have so far denied access to the territories under their control.

 The Mission is working to prevent the renewal of an armed conflict, as well as to help make the areas adjacent to the Administrative Boundary Lines of the breakaway regions of Abkhazia and South Ossetia safe and secure for the local residents.
 The Mission wants to contribute to and create conditions whereby civilians can cross the Administrative Boundary Lines of Abkhazia and South Ossetia in both directions without fear and obstacles, thus reducing the detrimental effects of the dividing lines.
 All 27 EU Member States contribute personnel, both women and men, from a variety of civilian, police and military backgrounds.
 The Mission has its headquarters in Tbilisi and three regional field offices in Mtskheta, Gori and Zugdidi.

-The current budget for the mission - with a staff of about 200 EU monitors - is 19,970,000 €.
+The current budget for the mission – with a staff of over 200 EU monitors – is €47,141,684 (2022/2024).